 Potential causes for failure of osseointegration include lack of adequate bone quantity/ quality, trauma, infection, generalized diseases and surgical complications.
-If removal of the implant is needed, manually unscrew the implant using the implant inserter and multi wrench ("OUT" facing outwards).
-If manual removal is not possible, remove the implant by drilling away the bone with the guide drill.

 Bony overgrowth

 The potential for a bony overgrowth around the implant is highest in children implanted at a very young age.
 Removal of some bone will allow sufficient clearance between the skin and the Baha sound processor.